tronprotocol/documentation/English_Documentation/Glossary.md

 ## Frozen account
 Unfrozen TRX re-enters circulation and can be traded.
 ## Google Protobuf
 Independent from language-neutral, platform-neutral mechanism, ProtoBuf is a flexible and efficient means of data structuralization which can be used for communication protocols and data storage.
 It is faster, simpler and more compact.
-You can customize your own data structure of ProtoBuf and use a ProtoBuf compiler to generate source code in mainstream programming languages like C++, Java and Python to easily serialize or deserialize.
+You can customize your own data structure of ProtoBuf and use a ProtoBuf compiler to generate source code in mainstream programming languages like C++, Java and Python to easily easily converted between object and code.
 ## GRPC
 GRPC is a language-neutral, platform-neutral open-source RPC system, with which apps in the client end can directly invoke another app on a different device like local one.
 It facilitates the creation of DApps and decentralized services.
-Like many other RPC systems, gPRC is based on the following concepts: define a service and designate a way inlcluding the parameters and return type for it to be invoked remotely; deploy such an interface on server and run a gRPC server to process client end invoke; install a stub on the client end to allow remote invoke.
+Like many other RPC systems, gPRC is based on the following concepts: define a service and designate a way including the parameters and return type for it to be invoked remotely; deploy such an interface on server and run a gRPC server to process client end invoke; install a stub on the client end to allow remote invoke.
 ## Hot Wallet
-Hot wallet, also known as online wallet, allows the network to access user's private key.
-Others can access the user's private key through the Internet, which reduces its security while increasing its convenience as compared with a cold wallet.
+Hot wallet, also known as online wallet, allows user's private key to be used while online, thus it could be susceptible to potential vulnerabilities or interception by malicious actors.
 ## JDK
 JDK is the Java SDK used for Java applications on mobile devices and embedded systems.
 It is the core of Java development, comprising the Java application environment (JVM+Java class library) and Java tools.
 ## KhaosDB